oshriagronov/unsplash-images/README.md

     ```

 6. **Go to the site:**
-   The site runs in the development mode, open [http://localhost:5173](http://localhost:5173/) to view it in your browser
+   <br/>The site runs in the development mode, open [http://localhost:5173](http://localhost:5173/) to view it in your browser

 ## Acknowledgements